 With a date like the 05.05.2010 one just has to wake up and get on with things.
 It looks like the base for one of the maths problems that the kids bring home in their homework pouches and that we are unable to help them with...
-A simpler take is that it means that this year is plowing ahead, regardless of wishing that things would slow down, even just a teeny bit.
+A simpler take is that it means that this year is ploughing ahead, regardless of wishing that things would slow down, even just a teeny bit.
 And we have just realized that we have not written once this year (somewhere in my head I still think it is January).
 Perhaps one must blame it all on the world cup, all those "feel it, it is here" radio ads send one into a suspended sense of time.

 Robert Hodgins's death in March has left a big gap in the studio.
 It was a real privilege to have worked with Rob so intensely over the last few years (he came down to work with us in Mpumalanga ten times, plus a number of sessions when the press was still in Johannesburg).
 We miss Rob talking about seeing Sir Laurence Olivier on stage, attending the rehearsal for the inauguration of Queen Elizabeth at Westminster Abbey, taking time out from the second world war in East Africa to look in on the White Mischief Trial in Nairobi, discussing the best way to grow artichokes and why Seville oranges make the best marmalade.
-We miss Rob strutting around the studio announcing that that 'Hodgins is Hot!" when particularly pleased with an image coming off the press.
+We miss Rob strutting around the studio announcing that 'Hodgins is Hot!" when particularly pleased with an image coming off the press.
 Besides the wonderful work that he created, Rob also created a delight in the world and life that we can all learn from.
-If any one could maximize time, it was Rob.
+If anyone could maximize time, it was Rob.

-In the studio we have been printing up a storm to match the heavy rain that has been falling.
+In the studio, we have been printing up a storm to match the heavy rain that has been falling.
 Mark has developed a monoprint transfer technique from working with Robert that is especially suited to artists who love painting.
 Besides Robert, Karin Daymond and Judith Mason have taken to this new technique like the Egyptian geese to water!
-Karin Daymond is a painter from Nelspruit who has stunned the Lowveld with her landscape paintings and who will be exhibiting at Gallery 2 (formally Gallery on the Square) which recently moved to the gallery strip on Jan Smuts ave.
+Karin Daymond is a painter from Nelspruit who has stunned the Lowveld with her landscape paintings and who will be exhibiting at Gallery 2 (formally Gallery on the Square) which recently moved to the gallery strip on Jan Smuts Ave.
 To take a look at her prints go to Karin Daymond lithographs.
 Judith has finally found a print medium that she really enjoys and is currently back in the studio adding to three prints that have been editoned and are almost ready to be signed.
 We will keep you updated, they are the most beautiful prints that she has done yet.

 The Tamarind Institute (where Mark, Leshoka and Syneth trained) turns fifty this year and to celebrate this they will be moving into a new specially designed building on the University of New Mexico's campus.
 Mark has been invited to attend the celebrations and will be doing a demonstration of this technique (the only technical demo to be held) and is hoping against hope that it will compensate somewhat for the carbon footprint of his flights...